About my book!

 4

-If any other clubs, groups, or new-mom friends would like me to come and introduce myself and new book, please send me an email at susanvukadinovic@gmail.com.
+If any clubs, groups, or new-mom friends would like me to come and introduce myself and new book, please send me an email at susanvukadinovic@gmail.com.

 5